 Each channel shows the peak amplitude for the on-screen data, and the estimated MMI or PEIS earthquake intensity for acceleration data.
 Other controls in the coloured channel box allow you to modify that Gecko’s settings, hide or filter a channel, or request data from the SD card of the Gecko.

-You can stream a single channel of data from a Gecko, and as long as you are storing the other channels to the SD card of the Gecko, Live Stream will be able to retrieve them on demand.
-This can be initiated by the user, or automatically by Live Stream when it receives a trigger signal from the Gecko.
-This way you can save on telemetry bandwidth.
+To save on upload bandwidth from your Gecko site, you can choose to stream a single channel of data from a Gecko, and as long as you are storing the other channels to the SD card of the Gecko, Streams will be able to retrieve them on demand.
+This can be initiated by the user, or automatically by Streams when it receives a trigger signal from the Gecko.